LittleSaya/vulkan-tutorial.saya.pw/docs/en/03_Drawing_a_triangle/03_Drawing/02_Rendering_and_presentation.md

 The next two parameters specify synchronization objects that are to be signaled when the presentation engine is finished using the image.
 That's the point in time where we can start drawing to it.
-It is possible to specify a semaphore, fence or both.
+It is possible to specify a semaphore, fence or both （第一个参数是一个 Semaphore ，第二个参数是一个 Fence ） .
 We're going to use our `imageAvailableSemaphore` for that purpose here.

 The last parameter specifies a variable to output the index of the swap chain